taskin-sky/ChatGPT-Prompt-Engineering/README.md

 Contributions are welcome!
 If you have any improvements, suggestions, or bug fixes, please create a pull request or open an issue.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or inquiries, please contact [yourname@domain.com](mailto:yourname@domain.com).
+For any questions or inquiries, please contact [taskinmubassir@gmail.com](mailto:taskinmubassir@gmail.com).

 ---